'Have no illusions': UN's major bodies both meet on Ukraine - NewsBreak

 “If Ukraine does not survive... international peace will not survive.
 If Ukraine does not survive, the United Nations will not survive," he said.
 “Have no illusions.
 If Ukraine does not survive, we cannot be surprised if democracy fails next.”

-“The Russian Federation did not begin these hostilities that were unleashed by Ukraine against its own residents," he said.
-“Russia is seeking to end this war.”

-As Russian and Ukrainian officials held talks on the Belarus border, the U.N.'s two major bodies -- the 193-nation General Assembly and the more powerful 15-member Security Council -- both had meetings scheduled Monday on the war.
+As Russian and Ukrainian officials held talks on the Belarus border , the U.N.’s two major bodies -- the 193-nation General Assembly and the more powerful 15-member Security Council -- both scheduled meetings Monday on the war.
 In Geneva, the U.N.
 Human Rights Council voted to hold its own urgent session.

 "The guns are talking now, but the path of dialogue must always remain open,” U.N.
 Secretary-General Antonio Guterres told the assembly.
 “We need peace now.”

-The assembly session will give all U.N. members an opportunity to speak about the war — more than 100 signed up to do so — and to vote on a resolution later in the week.
+The assembly session will give all U.N. members an opportunity to speak about the war and to vote on a resolution later in the week.
+U.S. Ambassador Linda Thomas-Greenfield said Sunday the measure would “hold Russia to account for its indefensible actions and for its violations of the U.N.
+Charter.”

-The draft resolution, obtained by The Associated Press, demands that Russia immediately stop its attack on Ukraine and withdraw all troops and urges an “immediate peaceful resolution” through dialogue and negotiations.
-It deplores what it calls Russia's “aggression” and the “involvement” of Belarus, which is siding with Moscow.

 The Security Council meeting, set for later Monday, was focused on the humanitarian impact of Russia’s invasion.
 French President Emmanuel Macron sought the session to ensure the delivery of aid to growing numbers of those in need in Ukraine.